 Some scammers will even try to get you to give up sensitive information like your Social Security number (SSN), bank account information, or email password (to “prove” you’re not hiding other relationships from them).

-Some scammers try to push victims into signing up for fake online dating sites.
-These fake websites offer the promise of easy hookups or the “perfect match,” but are really just full of bots and fake accounts.
+Some scammers try to push victims into signing up for bogus online dating sites.
+These fake apps or websites offer the promise of easy hookups or the “perfect match,” but are really just full of bots and fake accounts.

 To sign up, you’ll often need to pay a fee and provide personal details or even photos of your ID for verification (which can be used for identity theft).